nikolaifischer/Media-Technology/README.md

 * On top of the calendar you see if the selection is open, the time of the deadline and if you are in a group and can save priorities.
 * Click on a calendar day where "Appointments" are displayed in color.
 * Right of the calendar you see each lab appointment that takes place on the clicked day.
-* On the dropdown of each appointment you can select prioritiy 1, 2 or 3 and save it by hitting the "Save" button next to the dropdown.
+* On the dropdown of each appointment you can select priority 1, 2 or 3 and save it by hitting the "Save" button next to the dropdown.
 * Already saved priorities for your group are displayed below the calendar.
 * You can there delete priorities by clicking the trash can icon next to the saved priority.
 * If you select and save a priority that already has been saved to another date, the priority date is updated.